mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Bugs
 Horrendous!
 Especially after the first week.
 Some of my lowest days on trail were due to bugs.
 You can barely take a 5 minute rest before you are consumed by a cloud of flying monsters.
 Get used to setting up your tent in record time, quickly leaping through the door, and spending the next 5 minutes squishing all the mosquitos that got inside.

-* Bring a bug headnet
+* Bring a bug head-net

 * Bring long wind or rain pants, or even bug-net pants

 * Bring gloves

 * Bring DEET

 * Don’t let it get you down - they are mostly gone by Oregon

 ## Oregon